Is 'Bad Boys 4' Happening?

-Back in the day, we thought the eight-year gap between the first two “Bad Boys” movies was long and painful, but little did we know it would be another 16-and-a-half years before we’d get a third one.
-But “Bad Boys for Life” has finally arrived, and despite the absence of Michael Bay in the director’s chair this time most critics seem to have enjoyed it.
-Given that reception, plus the reduced budget for this one, it feels like we could be in for a few more of these in the near future if this one does reasonably well.
+This year is a bad time that keeps getting worse every day, and there’s certainly no upside to any of this.
+But at least “Bad Boys for Life” managed to slip into theaters before the movie business went on pause due to the COVID-19 pandemic.

 When it hit theaters, “Bad Boys for Life” broke the box office record for Thursday night previews in January, and managed to do the franchise’s biggest opening.
-And now, with the novel coronavirus sweeping the world, it’s getting a bit of an early release on March 31 on digital platforms before it lands on physical media near the end of April.
+And now, with the novel coronavirus sweeping the world, it got a bit of an early release this week on digital platforms, before it lands on physical media near the end of April.
 Before theaters shut down due to the virus, “Bad Boys for Life” was the biggest box office hit of 2020.

 The film’s directors, Bilall Fallah and Adil El Arbi, told TheWrap that they’ve talked about doing a fourth film: “At this point it’s more of if the audience wants it, we are more than ready to make a fourth one, and I think there is still a story to tell,” the duo said.